Treating symptoms just wasn't enough for Chengkai Dai, M.D., Ph.D., when he practiced medicine in China.

 His pursuit of cures led him to the world of research, and he has quickly made his mark as a bold, original researcher.
 The significance of his work has earned him multiple awards, including the prestigious 2010 National Institutes of Health Director's New Innovator Award, presented by NIH Director Dr. Francis S. Collins.
 The New Innovator awards are made to the nation's most innovative and promising biomedical researchers and are designed specifically to support the research ideas of unusually creative investigators early in their careers.
 Dai's award provides $2,695,000 over five years to help underwrite his research.

-Dai said he was drawn away from clinical medicine to basic biomedical research because in research, he could discover the mechanisms underlying human diseases, take risks and, along the way, make mistakes.
+Dai says he was drawn away from clinical medicine to basic biomedical research because in research, he could discover the mechanisms underlying human diseases, take risks and, along the way, make mistakes.

 "In medicine, you can't make a mistake," he says.
 "It's too risky for the patients.
 You have to follow the rules and the established protocols exactly.
 I felt I needed to do some sort of challenging, exploratory job where it's okay to fail or to make a mistake.
 Basic research was a better fit for my personality.
 Besides, I felt I could contribute more to finding cures for human diseases by doing research."